 All of Chugai's strategic initiatives feed into increasing corporate value over the medium and long term.
-The various strategies in IBI 21 were all strategically designed and managed to produce the outcomes listed above, namely establishing the foundation for growth to create innovation, increasing profits, reducing invested capital, and lowering cost of capital.
-The chart below provides a review of IBI 21, summarizing each strategy from the perspective of the impact it has on increasing corporate value.
+The various strategies in IBI 21 were all strategically designed and managed to produce the outcomes listed above, namely establishing the foundation for growth to create innovation,

-Strategies Strategies Summary Strategy 1 Value Creation Steady progress in drug discovery, including progress of in-house projects Mid-size molecule project: Progressed as planned toward phase I launch in 2021 Antibody project: Phase I started for next-generation switch antibody-STA551 Launch of global phase III for crovalimab/SKY59, approval of Enspryng and start of sales Innovation that drives future profit growth Establish a foundation to create innovation in science and technology Strategy 2 Value Delivery Expand market penetration of growth drivers and accelerate value maximization Hemlibra: Significant increase in overseas revenues and expanded the number of countries with approval Tecentriq: Progress in expanding indications including first in class (FIC) Maximize product value to grow medium- and long-term profits Strategy 3Promote Advances in Personalized HealthcareFormulation of CHUGAI DIGITAL VISION 2030 and promotion of cancer genomic medicine• Digital: Progress of company-wide digital strategy and acceleration of Al drug discovery, etc.• Launch of FoundationOne CDx and approval of additional indications, approval filing for FoundationOne Liquid CDx• Filing for ROS1 indication of Rozlytrek using RWD as reference data Improve capital efficiency, productivity Reduce future costs for digital applications and new modalities Strategy 4 Strengthen Human Capital and Conduct Fundamental Structural Reform Started operation of a new HR system Progress with structural reforms in corporate and prioritized Strategy 5 Strengthen Sustainable Platforms Enhancing platforms to support efforts for innovation Selected to DJSI World for the first time Enhanced stakeholder communication Reduce EHS and supply chain risk Reduce quality and reliability risk Understand society's expectations and requirements
+Strategies Summary Contribution to higher corporate value Strategy 1 Value Creation Steady progress in drug discovery, including progress of in-house projects • Mid-size molecule project: Progressed as planned toward phase I launch in 2021 • Antibody project: Phase I started for next-generation switch antibody-STA551 • Launch of global phase III for crovalimab/SKY59, approval of Enspryng and start of sales Innovation that drives future profit growth Establish a foundation to create innovation in science and technology Strategy 2 Value Delivery Expand market penetration of growth drivers and accelerate value maximization Hemlibra: Significant increase in overseas revenues and expanded the number of countries with approval Tecentriq: Progress in expanding indications including first in class (FIC) Maximize product value to grow medium- and long-term profits Strategy 3 Promote Advances in Personalized Healthcare Formulation of CHUGAI DIGITAL VISION 2030 and promotion of cancer genomic medicine Digital: Progress of company-wide digital strategy and acceleration of AI drug discovery, etc. Launch of FoundationOne CDx and approval of additional indications, approval filing for FoundationOne Liquid CDx Filing for ROS1 indication of Rozlytrek using RWD as reference data Improve capital efficiency, productivity Reduce future costs for digital applications and new modalities Strategy 4 Strengthen Human Capital and Conduct Fundamental Structural Reform Progress in transforming systems to support innovation Started operation of a new HR system Progress with structural reforms in corporate and prioritized divisions Build corporate culture that fosters innovation Recruit and develop diverse, high-caliber talent Improve productivity Strategy 5 Strengthen Sustainable Platforms Enhancing platforms to support efforts for innovation • Selected to DJSI World for the first time • Enhanced stakeholder communication Reduce EHS and supply chain risk Reduce quality and reliability risk Understand society's expectations and requirements